Conditional content based on contact form 7 Input

 }, false );

-1. Replace the value inside the formId parameter with your form ID.
+• Replace the value inside the formId parameter with your form ID.

-Display the values from the query string
+Step #3: Display dynamic content based on the values of the query strings

-Display an input field using the Query String DKI
+Displaying an input field using the Query String DKI

 [ifsoDKI type="querystring" parameter="your-name" fallback="{name}"]

-Add additional dynamic content using a trigger
+“Adding/replacing dynamic content using a trigger

-To add dynamic content according to the user input follow these steps:
+To add dynamic content according to the user input, follow these steps:

 1. Create a new If-So trigger.

-2. Select the “Page URL”.
+2. Select the “Page URL” condition.

 3. Select the “URL Contains” operator.

-5. Add the desired content in the content field.
+5. Add the desired content in the version’s content field.
 In our example, we alter the page style.
 Learn more about conditional CSS here.

 Categories